 What should I do if the in-person event I organise has to be cancelled?

-If an in-person event is an output of your heritage project and for any reason you have no option but to cancel your event, please ensure you make every effort to notify your potential audience through as many means possible.
+If an in-person event has to be cancelled, please ensure you make every effort to notify your potential audience through as many means possible.
 In the event of an event being cancelled, event organisers must make every effort to communicate this locally and place notification with apologies at the designated meeting place to ensure that anyone who turns up is not needlessly waiting.

 Also please inform us at firstname.lastname@example.org so we can update the website listings and communicate the cancellation nationally if necessary.